Outfoxeed/TopDownStartup/README.md

 - ClearAllEnemies (kill all enemies)
 - Wait (wait for X seconds)
 - Combined (contains a list of WaveCommands and wait for all commands in its list to be finished to consider itself finished)

+## Iterator
+We are using the iterator pattern through LinQ to get the closest enemy to a position